INTERVIEW BY MARKO SYRJÄLÄ

 Now that HANOI ROCKS is over, you’re about to resurrect the ELECTRIC BOYS.
 Was this something that was in the plans all along?

-AC: If you would have asked me a year ago if we would unite I would have said no. We had been talking about it because we figured that one of these days this [HANOI ROCKS] is going to end and we had some songs that we had been working on.
-When it was decided that HANOI ROCKS was going to break up that’s when we decided this was what we wanted to do.
-We had those songs already and since it’s both of us and Conny’s singing it and it’s in the same vein as the first two ELECTRIC BOYS albums, we thought maybe we should talk to the other two guys to see if they’re at all interested.
-Of course Niclas [Sigevall], the drummer, hasn’t played drums since 1995 so we figured he was never going to do it, but when we contacted him he told he’d just started playing again and that he would be up for it.
-Franco [Santunione] said the same thing; of course he’ll do it.
+AC: If you asked me a year ago if we would unite, I would have said no. We had been talking about it because we figured that one of these days, this [HANOI ROCKS] is going to end, and we had some songs that we had been working on.
+When it was decided that HANOI ROCKS would break up, that’s when we decided this was what we wanted to do.
+We had those songs already, and since it’s both of us and Conny’s singing it and it’s in the same vein as the first two ELECTRIC BOYS albums, we thought maybe we should talk to the other two guys too see if they’re at all interested.
+Of course, Niclas [Sigevall], the drummer, hasn’t played drums since 1995, so we figured he would never do it, but when we contacted him, he told us he’d just started playing again and that he would be up for it.
+Franco [Santunione] said the same thing; of course, he’ll do it.

 So is this going to be a more permanent sort of reunion or just some live gigs?

-CB: When Andy called [about joining HANOI ROCKS] we had this band called GROOVIES INC. which had started that thing already.
-We were in the studio for a long time and at the end it started getting crazy.
-So when Andy called it was a relief.
-Fuck this and just put those songs on the shelf and maybe we can use them sometime in the future.
+CB: When Andy called [about joining HANOI ROCKS], we had this band called GROOVIES INC., which had started that thing already.
+We were in the studio for a long time, and in the end, it started getting crazy.
+So when Andy called, it was a relief.
+Fuck this and just put those songs on the shelf, and maybe we can use them sometime in the future.

 AC: Looking at it now, we can see what we should do with those songs.
-Sometimes that just happens, if you have a band and you start working on songs and you can’t really make it work for some reason.
+Sometimes that happens if you have a band and start working on songs and can’t really make it work for some reason.

-CB: Now after this whole thing with HANOI ROCKS, I went back and listed to it and it was all so completely obvious, this is great, that sucks, change that, put that in there.
+CB: Now, after this whole thing with HANOI ROCKS, I went back and listened to it, and it was all so self-evident, this is great, that sucks, change that, put that in there.